Part of a series

 Your First Team is not the people who report to you.
 It is the leaders—Product, Engineering, Design, GTM, Security—who share a committed outcome for this quarter.

-When a functional VP treats their department as primary and the product squad as secondary, you get tribalism.
+When a functional VP treats their department as primary and the value-stream team as secondary, you get tribalism.
 When cross-functional leads prioritize the First Team, silo theater dies.

 Ask your leads: Who is your First Team this month?
 If they answer with their functional department first, you have found the leak.